Mad Max Fury Road: Iconic vehicles are up for auction

 “Blown, super-turbo charged and armed to the teeth with weaponry and War Boys, the machines that outran the end of civilisation have been unearthed in the greatest barn-find ever recorded,” reads the description by auctioning company Lloyds Classic Car Auctions.

-From the franchise that put Australia on the map, many of its vehicles remain as iconic as the films themselves, none more so than its infamous protagonist’s 1973 XB Falcon Coupe.
+From the franchise that put Australian film on the map, many of its vehicles remain as iconic as the films, none more so than its infamous protagonist’s 1973 XB Falcon Coupe.

 Turned over to the War Boys in the 2015 film, the recognisable black V8 Pursuit Special was transformed into the Razor Cola, a bare-metal, off-road, supercharged version of the furious classic.